Multi-storey office buildings

-The overall building economics are fundamental on the rationale for using steel construction in the commercial building sector, where the market share for steel has been consistently 65 to 70% for the last 20 years.
+The overall building economics are fundamental on the rationale for using steel construction in the commercial building sector, where the market share for steel has been consistently approx. 70% for the last 20 years.

 Recent cost comparison studies show that the building superstructure generally accounts for only 10% to 15% of the total building cost and that the influence of the choice of structure on the foundations, services and cladding costs is often more significant.
 For example, a reduction of 100 mm in the ceiling to floor zone can lead to a 2.5% saving in cladding cost (equivalent to 0.5% saving in overall building cost).

 Therefore, best practice building design requires a synthesis of architectural, structural, services, logistics and constructional issues.
 Where this synthesis has been achieved, long-span steel systems with provision for service integration dominate commercial building design.

 The results of a recent independent cost comparison study of multi-storey commercial buildings can be seen here.

 |Speed of construction||20 to 30% reduction in construction time relative to site-intensive construction, depending on the scale of the project.||The economic benefit depends on the business operation.
 In terms of overall building cost, a saving of 1% in interest charges, and 2% in early rental or use of the space is predicted.|